 The North American version is essentially an imitation of European Muenster.
 Supple, moist and pale inside, it is also quite bland (some wags say it’s like latex.)
 It is useful, though, when you need a cheese that will provide body without interfering with the taste of other ingredients.
 It does have some smell to its rind, but that is not reflected in the taste of the cheese.

 This version is made starting with pasteurized whole cow’s milk.
 The milk is partially skimmed, heated, then has rennet and bacteria added.
 When curdled, the curd is cut, whey is drained away, and the curd is put in moulds.
 The moulds are let stand for 24 hours.
 Then, the cheeses are turned out of their moulds, and either rubbed with salt or dipped in brine.
 The cheeses are given an initial aging of 3 weeks.
 Then, small cheeses are ripened 4 to 6 weeks; large ones 2 to 3 months.
 While ripening, the cheeses are washed with brine.

 The French spelling of Muenster is actually Munster.

 The French Muenster is considered by many to be the best.
 The farmhouse versions are made from unpasteurized milk, and industrial versions made from pasteurized milk.
 Industrially-made ones don’t develop the penetrating taste or smell of the farmhouse ones.
 The farmhouse ones have achieved French AOC status (see below.)

 Even French versions without cumin or caraway are often served with cumin or caraway seeds on the side.

 These are farmhouse Muensters made in France that have been awarded French AOC status.
-The French spelling of Muenster is Munster.

 They use unpasteurized cow’s milk.